nepenth/knowledge-base/README.md

 ### Web Development <a name="web-development"></a>
-The Web Development category provides resources and guidance on building and maintaining web applications, including the use of APIs (Application Programming Interfaces).
-This category includes topics such as API design, implementation, and integration to support web development projects.
+The Web Development category provides resources and guides on building and maintaining web applications, including topics related to APIs and other web technologies.
+This category includes articles and tutorials on API development, covering various aspects of designing, implementing, and integrating APIs into web applications.
 *Subcategories: Apis*
 *Items: 2*